kunicmarko20/SonataAnnotationBundle/README.md

 Sometimes you need to do something custom and this bundle can't help you with that but you still want to use annotations for most of the other stuff.
-You can extend our admin class `KunicMarko\SonataAnnotationBundle\Admin\AnnotationAdmin` and overwrite the methods you need.
+You can extend our admin class `KunicMarko\SonataAnnotationBundle\Admin\AnnotationAdmin` and overwrite the methods you want.

 ```php
 <?php